sammieatkins/accessibility-course/accessibility-course/src/content/lessons/04_links/instruction.md

 ## Consistency

-If you have two links that lead to different places, they need to say different things.
+If you have two links that lead to different places, the link text needs to be different.

 If two links lead to the same place, they should say the same thing.